mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 layout : post
 title  : A Substitution Model of Computation
 ---
 String substitution is sufficient to create a model of computation as powerful as Turing machines.
-The resultant model uses a lesser number of primitives, and programs written in it are much easier for humans to read.
+The model uses a lesser number of basic operations, and programs written in it are much easier for humans to understand.

 ## The Model
-We start with a set S consisting of an infinite number of symbols.
-These symbols will be used to create the input and output strings, as well as the intermediate strings that result from the transformations we apply to the input in order to obtain the output.
-The reason for having an infinite set of symbols will become clear as we progress.
+We start with a set S that contains infinite symbols.
+These symbols will be used to create the input and output strings, as well as the intermediate strings that result from the transformations we apply to the input.
+The reason for having an infinite set of symbols will become clear in the section on Turing completeness.
 Within this infinite symbol set, we also have the symbols "1" and "0".

-Our input will be a string that contains sequences of 1s separated by 0s.
+The input is a string of 1s separated by 0s.
 Each sequence of 1s represents a number equal to the count of 1s in that sequence.
 For instance, if we have the input `5, 4`, it would be represented as "1111101111".
-The output, on the other hand, is a continuous string of 1s.
-The count of 1s in the output should be equal to the desired number we aim to obtain.
+The output is a continuous string of 1s, which represents the number equal to the count of 1s in the string.
 For example, a program that doubles the given number would produce "1111" for the input "11".
 Similarly, a program that multiplies two numbers together would generate "111111" for the input "110111" (which represents `2,3`).

-In order to manipulate the INPUT string, we have access to an operation called "sub," which allows us to substitute a specific substring with another substring.
-For instance, if we have the string "111," applying the line "sub 1 💙" would result in the output "💙💙💙."
+To manipulate the INPUT string, we have an operation called "sub" which allows us to substitute a specific substring with another substring.
+For instance applying the one lien program "sub 1 💙" to the input "111" would result in the output "💙💙💙" .

 Here is a brief program that doubles any given input:
 ```